mobiwek61/mobiwek61menu/README.md

 - modify runWebpackSrv script to check for duplicate node_modules in hierarchy
 ### BUG
 - on desktop with mouse, cannot use mouse to drag menu when it is larger than the screen.
 Works ok on laptop trackpad and android.
 There's probably one line of css fixing this but I haven't found it.
 Put in some test code src\mobiwekMenu\mobiwekMenuBuilder.js, line 126.
+### VSCode displays only one edit file tab at a time.
+To Fix:
+  In File->settings,
+  workbench->editor->enable preview ...
+  Deselect this.